adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - `guest` is an optional property.
 If it's present, it is a string (equal to `"rw"` or to `"ro"`) that specifies if the shared folder can be accessed without login (i.e. if the share is an anonymous shared folder).
 In case it's equal to `"rw"`, it means that guest users (i.e. users without login) can read and write inside the shared folder; in case it's equal to `"ro"`, it means that guest users can only read contents inside the shared folder.
 If `guest` property is missing, it means that this shared folder cannot be accessed by users without login.

 - `access` is an array of strings that contains all the "access rules" for the shared folder.
-This property is optional if `guest` property is present.
-If `guest` property is absent, `access` property is mandatory and defines the rules that `easy-samba` must apply to the shared folder.
+This property defines the rules that `easy-samba` must apply to the shared folder.
 An access rule is a string that tells `easy-samba` who can access the shared folder, and with what permissions.
 See below for more info.

 - `soft-quota` is an optional property that can be used to limit the size of the shared folder.
 This property is an object with two mandatory properties: `limit` and `whitelist`.